netzerohero/TinyBasicRP6502/README.md

 ## Issues:

 Running TINY BASIC on the RP6502 is currently limited to the original 1-MHz; so 'SET PHI2 1000' on the RP6052 prior to TB startup.
-I believe this limitation is tied to TINY BASIC's handling of BREAK-detection on the serial-line and exposes itself (say) when listing a large TB program.
+I believe this limitation is tied to TINY BASIC's handling of BREAK-detection on the serial-line and exposes itself (say) when listing a large TB program. - RESOLVED 11-Nov-2025.